Semaine sanglante: Sunday, 28 May

-Fighting continued around Belleville and Menilmontant and near Pere Lachaise into the night of 27–28 May, but by the morning the French Army had encircled National Guard forces by moving around the city walls, trapping the remaining soldiers.
-Commune units continued fighting on Rue Angouleme (now Rue Jean-Pierre Timbaud).
-The remaining Commune leaders were all trapped within this pocket: Jules Vallès at the bottom of Rue de Belleville, and Eugene Varlin and Charles Theophile Ferré at the Faubourg-du-Temple.
+Fighting continued around Belleville and Menilmontant and near Père Lachaise into the night of 27–28 May, but by the morning, the French Army had encircled National Guard forces by moving around the city walls, trapping the remaining soldiers.
+Commune units continued fighting on Rue Angoulême (now Rue Jean-Pierre Timbaud).
+The remaining Commune leaders were all trapped within this pocket: Jules Vallès at the bottom of Rue de Belleville, and Eugene Varlin and Theophile Ferré at the Faubourg-du-Temple.
 Outnumbered and surrounded, the remaining Communard soldiers continued to fire from the windows of the ruined buildings.
 The Army artillery on the heights above joined the battle, bombarding the remaining Communard positions.
 The barricade at the rue de Belleville was captured, and the National Guard there still holding weapons were executed.
 The National Guard fell back to another barricade on the Faubourg du Temple, then to rue Saint Maur, where they finally surrendered.
 The one-hundred fifty survivors were taken prisoner.
 Scattered fighting continued until the evening.
 A final barricade was captured at rue de Tortille at eight at night.

 Fifteen hundred Commune prisoners surrendered on Rue Haxo.
-Two thousand more surrendered near Pere-Lachaise.
+Two thousand more surrendered near Père Lachaise.
 At Place Puebla, another eight hundred negotiated their own surrender.
 These prisoners were spared, and were later marched to Versailles for trial.
-The Chateau de Vincennes was the last major outpost of the Commune to surrender.
-The Commune soldiers there were imprisoned, while the nine officers were tried and summarily executed in the moat of the chateau.
+The Château de Vincennes was the last major outpost of the Commune to surrender.
+The Commune soldiers there were imprisoned, while the nine officers were tried and summarily executed in the moat of the château.
 Within Paris, the body of the Commune military leader, Delescluze, was recovered.
-General Douay gave instructions to put the body of Delescluze into a common grave.
+General Douay gave instructions to place Delescluze's body in a common grave.

 Aftermath and legacy

-Overall army casualties varied by day.
-The Second Division of the Fifth Corps of the French Army lost three soldiers on 22 May; six on 23 May; four on 24 May; then sixteen on 25 May, when they attacked the strong defenses of the Arts-et-Metiers quarter; three on 26 May, one on 27 May, and one on 28 May, the last day of combat.
+Overall army casualties were light, since the army rarely directly attacked barricades, preferring to bypass them or and attack them from the sides or rear.
+The Second Division of the Fifth Corps of the French Army lost three soldiers on 22 May; six on 23 May; four on 24 May; then sixteen on 25 May, when they attacked the strong defenses of the Arts et Metiers quarter; three on 26 May, one on 27 May, and one on 28 May, the last day of combat.

 Following the end of the fighting and throughout June, since the Commune had not destroyed the list of its soldiers, arrests were made on a massive scale.
-Most were quickly released, but many were held in Versailles for trial, a process which took months.
+Most were quickly released, but many were held at the Camp de Satory at Versailles for trial, a process which took months.
 The army camps were moved out of the city, and contacts were restricted between Parisians and the army.
 The police took over responsibility from the army, and the army was withdrawn from the city.

-On 3 June General de Cissey was named the new French Minister of War.
+On 3 June, General de Cissey was named the new Minister of War.

-The wall of Pere Lachaise where Communard soldiers were executed is now marked with a plaque to the victims of the Semaine sanglante, and is the site of annual commemorations of the event.
+The wall of Père Lachaise where Communard soldiers were executed is now marked with a plaque to the victims of the Semaine sanglante, and is the site of annual commemorations of the event.